mbourema/mycocosm-annotation/README.md

 The script is given a list of the names of the 16 directories.
 The script browses all the files in the all_files_fasta.gz folder and takes the list of sub-folders containing at least 3 fasta.gz files as parameter, and applies the copy for each item in this list.
 At the end of its execution, it displays a variable n which is incremented by 1 with each copy and equals 65, the number of files for the 16 genome directories.
 Inspecting these directories 1 by 1, we notice that there may be several protein or nucleic files whose annotations differ by date.
-To qolve this, the most recent files were selected and the oldest deleted using the 'rm' command.
+To solve this, the most recent files were selected and the oldest deleted using the 'rm' command.
 Finally, there were some exceptions:

 Copci_AmutBmut1 contains 3 files, a duplicate for the CDS file, but one had a nomenclature with 'cds' in lower-case and no date, the other had in his name 'CDS' in upper-case and a date matching with the aa.fasta.gz file -> we don't keep the 'cds' but the 'CDS'.